damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 integral part of your workflow.

 They are many applications in the field which try to tackle this practice.
-The majority of them are either closed source making you rely on external sources (meaning a single point of failure), or need a lot of configuration just to set up, let alone the millions of plugins you have to install in order to bring it to your needs.
+The majority of them are either closed source, making you rely on external sources (meaning a single point of failure), or need a lot of configuration just to set up, let alone the millions of plugins you have to install in order to bring it to your needs.